 If you didn’t spend your time at the MAAT in the afternoon, you can choose your own adventure for the next part of your evening.

 If you’re looking for some nightlife to cap off your time in Lisbon, go to the Cais do Sodre.
-It is a perfect way to complete your 3 days in Lisbon trip.
+It is a perfect way to complete your Lisbon itinerary trip.

 A recently red-light district turned trendy, the Cais do Sodre keeps its ‘rough and tumble’ exterior while being a great place to meet people and experience a true local night.